 Recalls under the RVSA

-- reporting recall action, that you become aware of that is being undertaken outside of Australia, to the Department
+- reporting recall action, that you become aware of that is being undertaken outside of Australia, to the Department, and

 - reporting systemic safety or non-compliance issues to the Department.

-For more information about the legal requirements and approval holder’s roles and responsibilities head to the Recalls Policy.
+More information about the legal requirements and approval holder’s roles and responsibilities can be found HERE.